 OMi provides two utilities that can be used to detect and rebuild fragmented indexes.
 The rebuild_fragmented_indexes.bat utility uses the Logical scan fragmentation and Scan Density criteria to detect, and if instructed to rebuild, fragmented indexes.
 The operation of listing the fragmented tables has a very small impact on system performance and can be executed on line.
 The operation of rebuilding the indexes usually hinders performance as tables are partially locked during the process, and CPU and I/O are heavily utilized.
 It is recommended to rebuild the indexes in a maintenance window.
 The utilities should be run by a database administrator.

-The utilities for Microsoft SQL Server are located in the <Gateway Server root directory>\AppServer\webapps\site.war\DataBases\SQL_Svr_DB_Utils directory on the OMi Gateway Server.
+The utilities for Microsoft SQL Server are located in the <OMi HOME>\opr\support\database\sqlserver directory on the OMi server.